Etuajie Evelyn Oiyemhonlan, MS., Class of 2019

 On interprofessional education: I firmly believe IPE is very important.
 In this day and age of medicine, there are a wealth of resources available to your patient, and it is important to understand not only what those resources are (including the many health care professions), but it is critical to understand the scope of practice of those professions.
 It is also imperative that the future healthcare professional knows what role each of the professions will play to maximize the team based approach to patient centered care.

-Katherine Mitsouras, DO, Ph.D.
+Katherine Mitsouras, Ph.D.

 Why did you choose to work at WesternU?
 I chose to work at WesternU because it is a small institution with a friendly atmosphere and also because it is primarily focused on students and their learning rather than on research.
 After I started working here and getting to know how altruistic, giving and collaborative our students are, I am convinced I made the right decision.